k2view-academy/K2View-Academy/articles/04_fabric_studio/24_web_debug.md

 ## Breakpoints

-Breakpoints can be toggled by clicking on the **editor margin** or using `F9` on the current line.
+Breakpoints can be set and toggled by clicking on the **editor margin** or using `F9` on the current line.
 In addition, use right-click to set a conditional breakpoint (by expression, hit count or log message).
 Finer breakpoint control (enable/disable/set condition) can be done in the Debug View's **BREAKPOINTS** section.

-* Breakpoints in the editor margin are normally shown as red filled circles.
+* Breakpoints in the editor margin are shown as red filled circles.
 * Disabled breakpoints have a filled gray circle.
 * When a debugging session starts, breakpoints that cannot be registered with the debugger change to a gray hollow circle.
 The same might happen if the source is edited while a debug session without live-edit support is running.